Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 green beans

-Rabbits’ powerful plant-digesting systems make them able to eat almost any vegetable.
+Rabbits’ powerful plant-digesting systems enable them to eat almost any vegetable.
 Their appetites back this up too.
+However, not every vegetable is safe for rabbits to consume, and certain varieties should only be offered in limited quantities due to their high carbohydrate or fructose content.
 Many rabbits are adventurous eaters, willing to nibble on just about anything.
+Therefore, as loving rabbit parents, we should carefully choose what we offer to them.

-It’s true that rabbits can eat green beans, but they should only be given as an occasional treat.
+It’s true that rabbits can eat green beans, but they should only be given as occasional treats.
 This is because any type of bean (including green beans) can cause indigestion and gas in rabbits.
-In the worst-case scenario this can lead to GI stasis, a potentially fatal condition requiring a visit to your veterinarian.
+In the worst-case scenario, this can lead to GI stasis, a potentially fatal condition requiring a visit to your veterinarian.

 Nutrition Facts for Green Beans